 Protecting smiles is one of the things we take most seriously – especially those incredible smiles of our young patients.
 One of the most effective ways we can protect active young smiles is with custom-made dental sports guards.
 It’s why we made them for the BHS Bulldogs!
 Their coaches know that over-the-counter, boil-and-bite mouthguards just can’t offer the protection and comfort our individually designed and crafted sports mouthguards can offer.
 No matter what sport your child plays, even if she just really loves skateboarding or horseback riding, a dentist-made sports guard may save your child’s teeth.
 According to the American Dental Association, more than 200,000 oral injuries are prevented each year with mouth guards.
 As an added benefit, custom sports mouthguards are so much more comfortable and easy to wear than other guards, never impeding speech or breathing, so your child is more likely to keep them in when he or she needs it the most.

 Here at Burkburnett Family Dentistry, we believe everyone should get the dental care they deserve.
 We know that many patients feel uncomfortable and anxious when going to the dentist, so we’ve been trained and certified to offer dental sedation to our patient family.
-We offer both nitrous oxide and oral conscious sedation to help any of our patients relax and rest through any procedure.
+We offer oral conscious sedation and other forms of sedation to help any of our patients relax and rest through any procedure.
 For more information, please visit our Sedation Dentistry page.

 - You couldn’t resist that taffy and now the filling you have been meaning to have replaced is not where it belongs!
 (Did you swallow it?)